MrF-3097/twdashboard/README.md

 Summary
 - **Dual commission inputs**: The admin “Adaugă tranzacție” modal now captures separate commission values for `Vânzător` and `Cumpărător`, both in percentage and fixed modes.
+- **TVA toggle**: `Valoare Tranzacție` includes a default-on “TVA” checkbox that divides the typed amount by 1.21 (net value) while still letting admins disable the adjustment when they already have net figures.
 - **Totals >100%**: Combined commissions can exceed 100% of the transaction value (e.g., 100% owner + 50% buyer) without triggering validation errors.
 - **Auto-calculations**: Whenever transaction value or any commission field changes, the modal recalculates euro amounts, percentages, and the overall total used for XP/leaderboard logic.
 - **Clear confirmation**: Step 5 now shows a detailed breakdown with both sides’ amounts and percentages so admins can verify before saving.